Academy

 The Linearity Curve Auto Trace ic-auto-trace icon feature allows you to convert images into vector shapes.
 With Auto Trace, you can create excellent illustrations from a reference photo without tracing the vector shapes by hand.

-You can trace images using the three different modes.
+You can trace images using the four different modes.
 Each mode contains different parameters that are specifically designed for each image type.
 This approach will give you optimal results when tracing an image.

 How to access the Auto Trace Panel